geocoder-php/BazingaGeocoderBundle/Resources/doc/index.md

 This will create a service named `my_geocoder` that caches the responses for one hour.

-**Some** provider factories takes an array with options.
-This is usually options to the constructor of the provider.
+**Most ``ProviderFactories``** do also take an array with options.
+This is usually parameters to the constructor of the provider.
 In the example of Google Maps:

 ```yaml
 bazinga_geocoder: